 The prognosis model is applied to more than 40 countries.

 The historical data for every industry were gathered from the national statistical offices of every country.

 The future trends of national industries are based in part on economic trends in each country and in part on industry-specific trends.
 The Statista model for each country’s development is derived from data provided by the World Economic Outlook Database (WEO) of the International Monetary Fund, the prognoses of the OECD and the European Commission’s Business Confidence Surveys.

 The development of industries is based on historical developments within each industry as well as major drivers in the respective country.
-Statista has identified crucial market drivers, which allows for reliable updating of the market data and for the modeling of future industry trends.
-Depending on historical data and the individual drivers, we developed regression models and updated trends accordingly.
-Each statistical series has been checked for plausibility and approved by experts.
+Statista has identified crucial market drivers, which serve as a basis for reliable market data updates and the modeling of future industry trends.
+Depending on the availability of historical data and on the individual drivers, we develop regression models and update trends accordingly.
+Most important statistical series have been checked for plausibility and approved by experts.

 Further information about the methodology is available for download here.

 Ann-Kristin Hamke is the Director of Strategic Market Insights at Statista and oversees the production of exclusive Statista content.